 Little Mexico was located on the northern edge of downtown Dallas in what is now called Uptown.
 The communities of Little Jerusalem, Frog Town, and Goose Valley were already established in this area when thousands of Latin Americans fleeing the Mexican Revolution began to settle there in the 1910s.
 Many Jewish residents had already begun the process of relocating to South Dallas, so by 1920 the neighborhood was predominately Hispanic.
 The neighborhood then became known as Little Mexico, and many significant structures and businesses were built during this time.
 Very little remains of the former communities or of Little Mexico, and the shotgun pictured in the photograph was likely demolished as well.
-The address and date of the photo was not noted on the slide, but is thought to be from the mid 1980s when remnants of Little Mexico still existed.
+The address and date of the photo was not noted on the slide, but is thought to be from the early 1990s after construction of the Crescent Hotel (visible on the left side of the photo) and when remnants of Little Mexico still existed.

 Click here to view the full set of our slide scans or to see full size versions of the above photos (dates vary).